Tirevofficial/Converter/README.md

-   Please Do not copy your copy send your friends the link but please do not copy it
+   Please Do not send your copy to your friends, instead send the link Thank you for understanding